A Fully First-Order Layer for Differentiable Optimization: Bilevel Reformulation with Active-set Reduction

 The rate in~\Cref{cor:lin} matches the best known rate for non-convex non-smooth optimization in~\cite{zhang2020complexity}.
-While the result in~\cite{zhang2020complexity} applies to general non-convex non-smooth optimization, our result applies specifically to bilevel optimization, which is a special case.
-An importance distinction is that we don't allow second-order information and therefore their result cannot be directly applied.
+While bilevel optimization is a special case of non-convex non-smooth optimization, naively applying their algorithms to bilevel problems requires second-order information via differentiable optimization.
 This underscores the significance of~\Cref{cor:lin} as it establishes a state-of-the-art convergence rate for first-order bilevel optimization with linear inequality constraints.
+Furthermore, in \Cref{sec:main_general_constraint}, we analyze general convex-constraint problems instead of linear constrained problems and obtain the same rate as \Cref{cor:lin}.